-Press the eject button ( ▲ ) to remove the disc.
-If you eject the disc, but do not remove it from the slot, the system will automatically reload the disc after 10 seconds and begin playing.
+Press the eject button (▲) to remove the disc.
+If you eject the disc, but do not remove it from the slot, the system will automatically reload the disc after 10 seconds.
+To begin playing, press the CD (CD/AUX on models with XM satellite radio) button.